NonsoSk/Toy-Store-Analysis/README.md

 - Sales Table to Calendar Table: Linked on “Date” to analyze sales data by day, month, quarter, and year.

-- Inventory Table to Products Table: Linked on “Product_ID” to match inventory levels to each product.

-- Inventory Table to Stores Table: Linked on “Store_ID” to analyze stock by location.

 In profiling the data, I discovered that